Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 ### 3: Restarting the server

-Once the configuration is completed, restart your ProyeksiApp server with `service openproject restart`.
+Once the configuration is completed, restart your ProyeksiApp server with `service proyeksiapp restart`.

 #### XML Metadata exchange

-The configuration will enable the SAML XML metadata endpoint at `https://<your openproject host>/auth/saml/metadata` for service discovery use with your identity provider.
+The configuration will enable the SAML XML metadata endpoint at `https://<your proyeksiapp host>/auth/saml/metadata` for service discovery use with your identity provider.

 ### 4: Logging in